Changscorner/stock-analysis/README.md

         Next i
 ```

 The new code uses the 3 output arrays that we created earlier, which allows the code to run through the worksheet only once.
+Under each If function in the new code the tickerVolumes, tickerStartingPrices, tickerEndingPrices each referenced their own output arrays to store the data.

 ### Run Time Differences
 The original code has a runtime for the years 2017 and 2018 of: